jimfcarroll/Jindosh-Riddle/README.md

 It turns out, there are multiple solutions if you consider a solution a complete combination of all 6 attributes but the game only requires the correct combination of names and heirlooms.

 Considering that the game only expects you to match the heirloom with the name and that the position doesn't matter, you only need to try all permitations of a set of 5 heirlooms.
 That's 120 permutations (5!).
-This is made even esier because one line of the riddle explicitly states that one particular person owns one particular heirloom.
+This is made even easier because one line of the riddle explicitly states that one particular person owns one particular heirloom.
 Therefore there's only all permitations of the set of 4 remaining heirlooms.
 So there's only 24 (4!) possibilities to brute force through.

 Of course, if I had known that I wouldn't have written this but oh well, a couple hours down the drain.